Meet the DSA Staff

 Assistant Vice President for Student Affairs

-As the assistant vice president for student affairs, Leslie Hughes is responsible for the administration and management of the Offices of Residential Life and Campus Life and focuses on integrating principles of student development, leadership, and holistic wellness designed to promote a robust and well-balanced student experience.
+As the assistant vice president for student affairs, Leslie Hughes is responsible for the administration and management of the Offices of Campus Life, Health and Wellness, and Housing and Residential Life.
+Leslie focuses on integrating principles of student development, leadership, and holistic wellness designed to promote a robust and well-balanced student experience.
 Leslie provides guidance in student behavioral matters and advises the disciplinary board chair in all aspects of the judicial process.
 Leslie oversees the Incident Response Team, which responds to campus emergencies and provides on-call resources for students.
 Leslie focuses on providing advocacy and support to students as the chair of the Care Team, a multidisciplinary team that works to assist students in need of personal and/or academic resources.
 Leslie is currently working on her doctorate of education in organizational change and leadership at the University of Southern California.
 Leslie holds an MEd in student personnel administration in higher education from the University of North Carolina at Greensboro.
 Leslie is also a graduate of Indiana Wesleyan University, where she earned her B.S. in art therapy.

-Chris Sundberg, who has been at Harvey Mudd College since fall 1997, is the associate dean for campus life.
+Chris Sundberg, who has been at Harvey Mudd College since fall 1997, is the associate dean of students and director of campus life.
 He directs and coordinates the gamut of campus life activities, including: HMC New Student Orientation programs, Associated Students of Harvey Mudd College (ASHMC) advisement, Linde Activities Center/Gym (LAC) management, Claremont/Mudd, Scripps Physical Education classes, DSA Muchachos Student Activities Team (on-campus social programming).
 Chris holds a bachelor’s degree in both business administration and art from the California State Polytechnic University at Pomona and a master’s degree in college student affairs from Azusa Pacific University.

 Director of Community Engagement